10 Pro Tips for Installing Outdoor Security Lighting

 Colored lights tend to also distort facts, such as changing the color of the clothes the burglar is wearing.
 You want to use white or clear lights so that you or anyone of your neighbor's can accurately describe the person caught in the lights.

-It may seem a bit counter productive to say "turn the lights off" at first, but do hear me out.
+It may seem a bit counter-intuitive to say "turn the lights off," but hear me out.

 Remember, burglars are human too.
 The human eye takes a little bit of time to adjust to the darkness, and then likewise to the light if a light were to suddenly come on.